lap-jo/blog/content/posts/change-lid-close-behaviour.md

 - switch to one of your tty with *Ctrl-Alt-F3* for tty3
 - restart gdm.service from the tty3
 - switch to the default tty1 and you should be able to login normally

-This article may be updated for non-systemd systems in the future but for now you will have to live with this